 Even though federal law does not require employers to provide breaks, different rules for the bathroom apply.
 All employers must provide a working bathroom to their employees, and they cannot make it difficult for an employee to use the bathroom.

 Generally, employers cannot discriminate against employees wishing to use the bathroom, especially if the employee has a protected medical condition.
 However, you may face repercussions for avoiding work by going to the bathroom or staying in the facilities for extended periods to avoid work.

 Meal breaks or longer breaks are generally not work time.
 As such, an employer cannot force an employee to work during this break.
 During this unpaid break, employees are free to leave their work area.
 However, this does not always mean that the employee can leave the workplace during this break.

 Not all states have laws requiring employers to provide a meal break during a full workday.
 Those states with a meal break provision typically require a 30-minute meal break when an employee is working increments of six hours, eight hours, or more.

 Again, since this is unpaid time, your employer should not interrupt your meal breaks with phone calls or work assignments.
 If they do, you may be able to recover to payment for the duration of that time spent working.

-There is an exception for instances when only one employee is on duty.
-In cases where there is only one employee, the employee does not have to be relieved of duty during a meal break.
-However, this is only when the employee consents; if the employee requests an uninterrupted meal break, the employer has to provide it.
+However, there is an exception to this rule.
+If there is only one employee on duty, the employee may not have to be completely relieved of their duties during a long break.
+However, this requires the consent of the employee.
+If an employee requests to have an uninterrupted break, then their employer has to provide it.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified employment lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact an attorney in your area from our directory to discuss your specific legal situation.